-C.1.7 Explain the Appointments Committee's conclusions on the checks carried out to ensure that the director selection policy is being complied with.
-Particularly whether the policy pursues the goal of having at least 30% of total board places occupied by female directors before the year 2020.
+C.1.7 Explain the Appointments Committee's conclusions on the checks carried out to ensure that the Director Selection Policy is being complied with.
+Particularly whether the policy pursues the goal of having at least 30% of total board places occupied by female directors before the year 2020 comes to an end.

-The Appointments and Remuneration Committee has verified that the Policy for the Selection of Directors has been complied with as regards the provision of existing vacancies on the board, all within the framework of the Company's shareholding structure, which imposes respect of certain legal requirements of proportional representation of the shareholders.
+The Appointments and Remuneration Committee has verified that the Policy for the selection of Directors has been complied with as regards the provision of existing vacancies on the board, all within the framework of the Company's shareholding structure, which imposes respect of certain legal requirements of proportional representation of the shareholders.
 The recommendations of good corporate governance must conform to this condition.
 The Committee has verified that in the selection processes for directors, the balance of criteria such as: i) expertise, ii) skills, iii) diversity and iv) experience has been taken into account.